 Another important part of Persian cat care is making sure they get enough exercise.
 Persians are lazy cats by nature, so they usually don’t need a lot of exercise.
 However, it is still important to provide them with some playtime every day.
 This will help keep them healthy and amused.
 It will also help strengthen the bond between you and your cat.

 Caring for a Persian cat’s eye

 Keeping a Persian’s eyes clean is very important because if there is a problem with them, it could lead to blindness.
-Persians should have their eyes wiped daily with a warm washcloth to clean eyes.
-If the eyelids stick together there may be a problem with tear ducts (which can cause irritation and possibly infection) and should be addressed immediately by a veterinarian.
+Persians should have their eyes wiped daily with a warm washcloth to clean their eyes.
+If the eyelids stick together, there may be a problem with tear ducts (which can cause irritation and possibly infection), and should be addressed immediately by a veterinarian.

 Dental care for Persian cat